Security model

 The trust model

 A relying party that checks a Label 309 proof is asking a narrow question: did these bytes exist on or before this block's time, and does this verdict depend on anyone's good behaviour besides Cardano's?
 The standard is built so the answer to the second half is always "no".
+There is no issuer-controlled intermediary at any step: the chain gateway and the storage gateway a verifier consults are untrusted data sources, verified cryptographically where possible and cross-checked for inclusion and finality.

 What a verifier trusts: